Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-api-reference.md

 {% tab title="Android" %}
 ### clearQueue

+{% hint style="warning" %}
-**Warning:** Use caution when manually clearing the queue.
+Use caution when manually clearing the queue.
 This process cannot be reversed.
+{% endhint %}

 #### Syntax